-Coupons.com will live on — but it’s been sold to a European company.
+Coupons.com has sold to a European company.

-A year and a half after Quotient CEO (and Coupons.com founder) Steven Boal predicted that paper coupons would die by the end of 2022, his company has sold Coupons.com.
+A year and a half after Quotient CEO (and Coupons.com founder) Steven Boal predicted that paper coupons would die by the end of 2022, his company sold Coupons.com.

 The new owner is Munich-based Global Savings Group, probably best known for being owners of Germany’s #1 cash-back platform Shoop.

-With the sale of Coupons.com, Quotient is getting out of the coupon business — and relaunching Shopmium.
+Now that Coupons.com is sold, Quotient is getting out of the coupon business — and relaunching Shopmium.